 (6) Subject to subclause (8), the landlord must offer the tenant an extension of the term of the small commercial lease on the same terms and conditions that applied under the small commercial lease immediately before the emergency period.

-(7) The extension offered under subclause (6) must be equivalent to the period for which the rent is deferred, unless the landlord and the tenant agree otherwise in writing.
+(7) The extension offered under subclause (6) must be at least equivalent to the period for which the rent is deferred, unless the landlord and the tenant agree otherwise in writing.

+Example for this subclause:

+If the landlord has granted the tenant a 6-month deferral of rent, the extension offered must be at least 6 months.

 (8) Subclause (6) does not apply if —

 (a) the landlord is the tenant under a lease (the head lease) of the land or premises that are the subject of the small commercial lease and the extension would be inconsistent with the head lease; or